 The problem with always spray painting the existing knobs and hinges (and doing it right) means you must live without doors for several days during the process.
 With the first few doors I painted, I had to take the door completely out of the frame and lean against the wall for a few days while I cleaned, sprayed, and let the hinges and doorknobs sit to cure before returning them and the door to the wall.
 This method is a little inconvenient, especially when it comes to bathrooms.
 In my most recent burst of hinge and doorknob updating, I developed a new system.

-Over the summer, I bought a value pack in the same brushed nickel finish I’ve sprayed onto all our other hinges so far and used them to replace the hinges on six doors.
-This gave me six sets of old hinges to clean, spray, and cure while all my doors remained on the wall!
-When the hinges were ready a few days later, we went through the house together and did a quick change on the all remaining doors – except for the powder room and pantry.
+Over the summer, I bought a value pack in the same brushed nickel finish I’ve sprayed onto all our other hinges so far and used the new ones to replace the hinges on six doors.
+This gave me six sets of old hinges to clean, spray, and cure while all my doors remained on the wall with the new hinges!
+When the old (sprayed) hinges were ready a few days later, we went through the house together and did a quick change on the all remaining doors – except for the powder room and pantry.

 This method of replacing some with new hinges meant the doors didn’t have to all come off during the spray painting process.
 It also eliminated the need to do just two or three doors at a time, which creates a seemingly endless process of hinge removal, painting, and waiting.
 The ease of my new method was definitely worth the cost of a single value pack of hinges!